 - For more information, please see Scholarship & Financial Aid.

-The early decision application deadline is Oct.
-31, 2019.
+The early decision application deadline is November 1st, 2021.
 International applications will be reviewed by an Admissions Committee.
 In some cases, applicants may be invited to interview.
 However, an interview is not required for admission to Duke Kunshan.
-Admission offers will be released on Dec.
-18, 2019.
+Admission offers will be released in mid-December, 2021.

 CSS Profile deadlines: Students who want to be considered for financial aid should complete a CSS Profile application with their admissions application.
 The deadlines are Nov.
 15 for early decision applicants and Feb.
 1 for regular decision applicants.